-with $L=\ln(E_p/1\,{\rm TeV})$.
-For the case $E_p\leq 0.1$~TeV, Eq.~\eqref{21} has to be multiplied by the factor $\left[1-(E_p^{\rm Th}/E_p)^4\right]^2$, to take into account the threshold for the pion production.
-In the parametrization of \cite{Kelner2006}, it is considered both $\pi^+$ and $\pi^-$ derived by $pp$ interaction, without distinguishing between electron and positron, as well as between neutrino and antineutrino.
-The reason for this is that the production of $\pi^+$ exceeds only a little bit that of $\pi^-$ and this effect is smaller than the accuracy of the approximations made in the analysis.
-Since now we follow their treatment, this implies that our calculations also include the contribution of antiparticles (e.g~$\pi^+$ and $\pi^-$, $\mu^+$ and $\mu^-$ etc.).
+where $L=\ln(E_p/1\,{\rm TeV})$.
+This expression for the cross-section is valid for protons energy $E_p>0.1$~TeV.
+For $E_p\leq 0.1$~TeV, Eq.~\eqref{21} has to be multiplied by the factor $\left[1-(E_p^{\rm Th}/E_p)^4\right]^2$ to take into account the threshold for the pion production, $E_p^{\rm Th}= m_p + 2m_{\pi} + m_{\pi}^2/(2 m_p)$.
+The parametrization considers $\pi^+$ and $\pi^-$ from $pp$ interactions without distinguishing between electrons and positrons; or neutrinos and antineutrinos.
+The reason is that the number of $\pi^+$ is larger than the one of $\pi^-$ only by a small amount, and its effect is smaller than the accuracy of the approximations applied in the analysis.
+Therefore, our calculations also include the contribution of antiparticles (e.g.~$\pi^+$ and $\pi^-$, $\mu^+$ and $\mu^-$).